pachterlab/kb_docs/docs/source/sc/webpages/splitseq_preprocessing.rst

-The count matrices will be located in ``out_dir/counts_unfiltered_modified`` (note: this directory contains the count matrices generated from the "modified" barcodes wherein the random oligomer barcodes were replaced by polyT barcodes -- this is what we want to use; however, the count matrices produced from the original unmodified barcodes are also outputted in a separate directory).
+The count matrices will be located in ``counts_unfiltered_modified`` (note: this directory contains the count matrices generated from the "modified" barcodes wherein the random oligomer barcodes were replaced by polyT barcodes -- this is what we want to use; however, the count matrices produced from the original unmodified barcodes are also outputted in a separate directory).

 Next, we load in the AnnData object that is generated in that directory: